 Research and development consists of expenses incurred in connection with the discovery and development of our product candidates.
-These expenses consist primarily of employee-related expenses, which include salaries and benefits and attending science conferences; expenses incurred under agreements with contract research organizations, investigative sites and consultants that conduct our clinical trials and a substantial portion of our preclinical studies; the cost of acquiring and manufacturing clinical trial materials; facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, and depreciation of fixed assets; license fees for and milestone payments related to in-licensed products and technology; stock-based compensation expense; and costs associated with non-clinical activities and regulatory approvals.
+These expenses consist primarily of employee-related expenses, which include salaries and benefits and attending science conferences; expenses incurred under agreements with contract research organizations, investigative sites and consultants that conduct our clinical trials and a substantial portion of our preclinical studies; the cost of acquiring and manufacturing clinical trial materials; facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, and depreciation of fixed assets; license fees for and milestone payments related to inlicensed products and technology; stock-based compensation expense; and costs associated with non-clinical activities and regulatory approvals.
 We expense research and development costs as incurred.

 Our research and development expenses can be divided into (i) clinical research, and (ii) preclinical research and development activities.
 Clinical research costs consist of clinical trials, manufacturing services, regulatory activities and related personnel costs, and other costs such as rent, utilities, depreciation and stock-based compensation.
 Preclinical research and development costs consist of our research activities, preclinical studies, related personnel costs and laboratory supplies, and other costs such as rent, utilities, depreciation and stock-based compensation.
+Preclinical research and development costs consist of our research activities, preclinical studies, related personnel costs and laboratory supplies, and other costs such as rent, utilities, depreciation and stock-based compensation.
 While we are currently focused on advancing each of our product development programs, our future research and development expenses will depend on the clinical success of each product candidate, as well as ongoing assessments of each product candidate's commercial potential.
 In addition, we cannot forecast with any degree of certainty which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.

-We expect our research and development expenses related to the probiotics programs as well as our lantibiotics program to increase in the future.
+We expect our research and development expenses related to the probiotics programs as well as our antibiotic product development program to increase in the future.
 Costs related to other areas may decrease until we partner or license them.
-Our research and development expenses were \$6,530,572, \$1,044,264, \$2,449,178 and \$2,014,784 for the six months ended June 30, 2012 and 2011 and for the years ended December 31, 2011 and 2010, respectively.

-Subject to available capital, we plan to increase our research and development expenses in the future as we continue the advancement of our clinical trials and preclinical product development programs for our SMaRT Replacement Therapy and MU1140-S product candidates.
+Our research and development expenses were \$7,130,780, \$1,606,987, \$2,449,178 and \$2,014,784 for the nine months ended September 30, 2012 and 2011 and for the years ended December 31, 2011 and 2010, respectively.
+Our research and development expenses may also increase in the future as we seek to continue the advancement of our clinical trials for our SMaRT Replacement Therapy.
 The lengthy process of completing clinical trials and seeking regulatory approval for our product candidates requires expenditure of substantial resources.
-Any failure or delay in completing clinical trials, or in obtaining regulatory approvals, could cause a delay in generating product revenues and cause our research and development expenses to increase and, in turn, have a material adverse effect on our operations.
-Certain of our current product development candidates are not expected to be commercially available before 2013.
+Our current product development candidates are not expected to be commercially available before 2016.